danielekp/yla/README.md

 ### Customization

 1. **Model Settings**:
-   - `name`: Change the model (e.g., "deepseek-r1:30b" for larger model)
+   - `name`: Change the model (e.g., "deepseek-r1:32b" for larger model, or Yla for custom model)
    - `contextSize`: Adjust based on your model's capabilities

 2. **Chat Interface**: